DoTheEvo/selfhosted-apps-docker/nextcloud/readme.md

 Creating admin account and giving the database details as set in the `.env` file

 ![first-run-pic](https://i.imgur.com/EygHgKa.png)

+The domain or IP you access nextcloud on this first run is added to `trusted_domains` in `config.php`.
+Changing the domain later on will throw *"Access through untrusted domain"* error.
+Editing config.php and adding the new domain will fix it.

 # Security & setup warnings